pedroSG94/RootEncoder-iOS/README.md

 For now the min iOS version required is iOS14 but I have plan to downgrade it a bit.

+## Status

+The project is not stable yet

 ## Features

 - [x] H264 and AAC support